Trustees eye discipline policies

+After hearing the district’s annual performance report, Ector County Independent School District leadership said they would bring back a plan and have discussions on discipline.

-The status of special education under state accountability ratings, discipline, testing and other data points sparked alarm among Ector County Independent School District Board of Trustees members Tuesday night.
+Among other things the report included the status of special education under state accountability ratings, discipline percentages, test scores and other data points.

 Thirty-eight percent of the number of actions are attributed to African American students and wound up in in-school suspension.
 Every time a student receives a disciplinary referral it’s considered an action.